-Over 30 years ago W. Edwards Deming called for a new approach in the workplace to reduce mistakes and defective workmanship.
+Over 30 years ago, W. Edwards Deming called for a new approach in the workplace to reduce mistakes and defective workmanship.
 Sadly that call is yet to be effectively heeded as the impact of poor workplace practices such as multitasking, working excessive hours without taking a proper break or getting enough sleep continues to contribute to mistakes and errors that carry an enormous burden of cost.
+Mindfulness could help.

-In Australia that cost currently sits at around $2 billion a year.
+In Australia, the cost of mistakes and errors at work currently sits at around $2 billion a year.
 That’s insane!

 The reasons given are many.
 Stress is frequently cited as the major contributor and there’s certainly a lot of it about with 83% of the Americans reporting this to be their biggest workplace challenge.
 This is partly because of the increase in the complexity of the work we do that adds to our cognitive load, along with feeling we haven’t got enough time or self-direction in what we do.